What to Expect with Cardiac Rehabilitation

 Physical Activity Counseling

 Regular physical activity has enormous benefits for your body, including reduced blood pressure, mood stabilization, and weight loss.
-The exercise physiologist will create an increasingly challenging plan to help your body work to its full capacity.
+The team will create an increasingly challenging plan to help your body work to its full capacity.

 Who is a Good Candidate for Cardiac Rehabilitation?